 Chronic underfunding of IHS and urban Indian health has contributed to the health disparities among AI/AN people.
 Additionally, AI/AN people living in urban areas suffer greater rates of chronic disease, infant mortality, and suicide compared to all other populations.
 Urban Native populations are less likely to receive preventive care and are less likely to have health insurance.
-Yet, despite the historical acknowledgement from Congress of the significant health care disparities in Indian Country, IHS is underfunded at around \$4,000 per patient, and UIOs receive just \$726 per patient.
+Additional funding is critical to addressing this disparity.